ohsamuraikitkat/github-nickname-wizard/README.md

 A simple Chrome extension to customize how GitHub usernames are displayed in your browser.

-Replace GitHub usernames with nicknames you set, making it easier to identify users at a glance.
+Add nicknames to GitHub usernames so you can recognize people more easily.

 ---